baohaojun/system-config/README.md

 Snorenotify is a multi platform Qt notification framework.
 Using a plugin system it is possible to create notifications with many different notification systems on Windows, Unix and Mac.

+For a detailed description of our backends see our [Wiki](https://github.com/Snorenotify/Snorenotify/wiki).

 ## Supported Backends ##
 - [Windows 8 toast notifications](https://github.com/Snorenotify/Snoretoast)